Home

 Speakers

 MSS Speaker Guide: This guide lets you know about the details of a Marin Science Seminar presentation including how to tailor your talk to a high school audience.
-Download .pdf (finally updated for 2022!)
+Download .pdf (updated for 2024)

 Below is an list of MSS speakers, which is alphabetical by last name.
 Each includes a link to their MSS speaker page.
 Those in bold are slated to present in the current academic year.
 Continue reading “Speakers”